Optimization Tier (Modules 14-19)#

 style OLYMPICS fill:#fef3c7,stroke:#f59e0b,stroke-width:4px

 Fig. 21 Optimization Module Flow.
-Starting from profiling, two parallel tracks address size reduction (quantization, compression) and speed improvement (memoization, acceleration), converging at benchmarking.#
+Starting from profiling, two parallel tracks: model-level (quantization, compression) and runtime (acceleration, memoization), converging at benchmarking.#

 Module Details#